-The largest and most complex of 4e’s activities, this project and its partnerships took several years to develop.
+The largest and most complex of 4e’s activities, the Billings Connections Trail project and its partnerships took several years to develop.
 The four partners included: 4elements, The Township of Billings, The Kagawong Recreation Committee, and the Old Mill Heritage Centre (Kagawong).
 A stewardship committee of community members and partner representatives worked on all aspects of the project, and a community jury selected the commissions.
 Designed as a legacy project for both the Township and 4elements, the project culminated in the Fall of 2017 during 4e’s 15th anniversary.

-The national public call for commissions invited artists to propose designs for permanent public sculpture that responds to the site, and that question the relationships between colonization and the land, and the links between colonization, environmental issues, Truth and Reconciliation.
+The national public call for commissions invited artists to propose designs for permanent public sculpture that responds to the site, and that questions the relationships between colonization and the land, and the links between colonization, environmental issues, Truth and Reconciliation.
 The six commissioned works were selected by a community jury, with a seventh work designed through a community engaged process, led by Cree designer Jake Chakasim and 4elements.
 These seven works, together with the three carved granite boulders in the Replenishment installation by Michael Belmore, along with the historical plaques, form a cycling, walking and touring trail along the Kagawong River, through the village and throughout the Township.

-Over many months, 4e and their community partners worked to develop and install 32 historical interpretive plaques and seven new permanent public sculptures around The Township of Billings to create the new Billings Connections Trail: Nature.
+Over many months, 4e and their community partners worked to develop and install 32 historical interpretive plaques and six new permanent public sculptures around The Township of Billings to create the new Billings Connections Trail: Nature.
 Art.
 Heritage.
 The trail attempts to integrate the local heritage and history of Anishinaabeg and non-Indigenous residents and represents the Township’s response to the Truth and Reconciliation Commision (2015) ‘Calls to Action’ for public education that integrates indigenous history into municipal programs.